Shayan-To/SudoWin/trunk/sudo/Readme.txt

 INSTALL
 -------

-* You must be an administrator to install Sudo for Windows

 1) Create a local group called "Sudoers" to contain the group of users that will have Sudo privileges.
 This group is defined in the service's application configuration file.